EDUMATH: Generating Standards-aligned Educational Math Word Problems: Introduction

-However, given recent work has found LLMs struggle to generate educational MWPs \cite{ariyarathne_elementary_2025,christ_mathwell_2024}, it is important to conduct further study before directly using them in educational settings.
-To this end, we aim to explore and enhance LLMs' capacity to generate educational MWPs tailored to students' interests and ability levels as indicated by alignment with math standards from the United States.
-Recent work has explored generating educational MWPs with LLMs customized to students' interests \cite{christ_mathwell_2024}, but not math standards.
-Other work has explored generating math practice problems, including MWPs, with LLMs that are aligned with math topics \cite{ariyarathne_elementary_2025, sun_multi-objective_2025}, but they only generate problems without associated solutions.
-Two other works explore generating MWPs with LLMs using reference problems \cite{niyarepola_math_2022, zong_solving_2023}, but they too only generate problems without solutions.
-To be useful to students and teachers, generated problems must have associated solutions written in clear natural language and be aligned with particular math standards (e.g., single-step whole number multiplication not exceeding 100) rather than general math topics like multiplication to allow teachers fine-grained control over generated problems.
+However, given recent work has found LLMs struggle to generate educational MWPs \cite{ariyarathne_elementary_2025,christ_mathwell_2024}, further study must be conducted before directly using them in educational settings.
+We aim to explore and enhance LLMs' capacity to generate educational MWPs tailored to students' interests and ability levels as indicated by alignment with math standards from the US.
+Recent work has generated educational MWPs with LLMs customized to students' interests \cite{christ_mathwell_2024}, but not math standards.
+Other work has generated math practice problems, including MWPs, with LLMs aligned with math topics \cite{ariyarathne_elementary_2025, sun_multi-objective_2025}, but they only generate problems without solutions.
+Two other works have generated MWPs with LLMs using reference problems \cite{niyarepola_math_2022, zong_solving_2023}, but they too generate problems without solutions.
+To be useful to students and teachers, generated problems must have solutions written in clear natural language and be aligned with a math standard (e.g., single-step whole number multiplication not exceeding 100) rather than general math topics like multiplication to allow teachers fine-grained control over output MWPs.
 We refer to this task as standards-aligned educational MWP generation.

 To evaluate LLMs' ability to generate standards-aligned educational MWPs, we use a joint human expert and LLM judge approach to assess over 11,000 MWPs generated by LLMs based on four criteria that make MWPs educational and standards-aligned.
 We adapt the first three criteria, \textit{Solvability}, \textit{Accuracy}, and \textit{Educational Appropriateness}, from \citet{christ_mathwell_2024} and introduce \textit{Standards Alignment}, a new criterion.
 The nuance needed to simultaneously identify problems that have solutions readable for teachers/students, are educationally appropriate, and effectively incorporate a math standard motivates the need for involving real teachers in evaluations, as it can take teachers many years to develop this expertise.